AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

 The script will:
 - Create a project directory
-- Prompt you for environment variables
+- Prompt you for environment variables (without printing them to the screen)
 - Start the application using Docker Compose

+When the project is up and running, it will be available at `http://localhost:8080` (or whatever `URL` was set to.
 For more details, see [Local setup](#local-setup).